sharetribe/sharetribe/docs/cucumber-do-dont.md

 end
 ```

-If a support method such as `login_user` is called from multiple steps (which it definitely is), put it in a class and move it under `features/support` folder.
+If a support method such as `login_user` is called from multiple steps (which it definitely is), put it in a class and move it in `features/support` folder.

 ```ruby
 # features/support/login_helpers.rb